 Why read this? : We show how storytelling helps improve the way you communicate market research results.
 Learn how to tell a more compelling story with your research using story types and structure.
 Read this to learn the craft of market research storytelling.

 The lights dimmed.

 The awed audience gazed on in wonder at the screen of the mystical wielder of the Powerpoint deck in front of them.

 “We have travelled far to bring you great insights from the mysterious world of your target audience,” says the confident and charismatic, and not at all nervous and nerdy market researcher at the front of the room.

 “But before we share these stellar secrets with you.
 Before we make you feel all warm and tingly about how much money you’ve spent to find this out.
 Let’s just take these first 20 slides to remind everyone of the methodology of the research process we went through”.

 There’s an audible sigh from everyone in the room.

 This happens way too often in market research.
 It’s like being made to watch all the DVD extras first, before you get to watch the movie.
 Nobody wants that.
-But market researchers do it a lot, and it drives you crazy.
+But researchers do it all the time, and it drives you crazy.